 December 2006 - The British police release a report about the crash saying, that there was no conspiracy, it was an accident and Henri Paul was driving intoxicated.

-August 31, 2007 - On the tenth anniversary of her death, Diana's sons pay tribute to her at a special thanksgiving ceremony in the Guards' Chapel in London.
-Guests include Elton John, Cliff Richard, and celebrity photographer Mario Testino, as well as Prime Minister Gordon Brown and former Prime Ministers Tony Blair and John Major.
-Duchess Camilla does not attend.
-Prince Harry delivers an address which he wrote himself.
-"She was our guardian, friend and protector."
-He asked for her to be remembered as "fun-loving, generous, down-to-earth and entirely genuine."
-Prince William reads from St Paul's letter to the Ephesians.
+August 31, 2007 - On the 10th anniversary of her death, Diana’s sons pay tribute to her at a ceremony in the Guards’ Chapel in London.
+Guests include Elton John, Cliff Richard, celebrity photographer Mario Testino, Prime Minister Gordon Brown and former Prime Ministers Tony Blair and John Major.
+Prince Harry delivers a speech asking for Diana to be remembered as “fun-loving, generous, down-to-earth and entirely genuine.”
+Prince William reads from St. Paul’s letter to the Ephesians.